leontoddjohnson/simple_streamlit/README.md

 > Download [this data](https://www.kaggle.com/datasets/schmoyote/coffee-reviews-dataset/) (i.e., the coffee_analysis.csv file) for this web app.
 Refer to the *utils/modeling.py* file for some preprocessing.

 1. Create a new folder for your web app (give it an [appropriate](https://gravitydept.com/blog/devising-a-git-repository-naming-convention) name), and place it in your GitHub "projects" folder.
-2. Initiate a Git repository in this folder with `git init` in the command line (after navigating to that folder with `cd`).
-Then, [add it to your GitHub Desktop](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/adding-a-repository-from-your-local-computer-to-github-desktop).
+2. Initiate a Git repository in this folder.
 You'll want to use Git early and often to ensure that your changes are tracked, and you can always go back to (or compare with) a past version that works.
    - Note the contents of the .gitignore file. **Environment files (such as the .env file) should be strictly ignored.**
 3. Initialize a pip environment using the *env.yml* file in this directory.
-For example, if you're using Ana/Miniconda, you'll use `conda env create -f env.yml`.
+For example, if you're using Ana/Miniconda, you'll use [this](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
    - The use of "env.yml" instead of "environment.yml" is intentional.
 If you prefer to use "environment.yml", you may want to add the file to your .gitignore list (see below).
 4. Any time you add new packages to the environment, **update the .yml file**, and save an updated requirements file with `pip freeze > requirements.txt` (this should be run **within the environment**, so you'll need to activate it first).
    - **All packages should be installed using pip.**

 **Note:** [Streamlit will only use \*one dependency file](https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app/app-dependencies#other-python-package-managers).
 If you have both a "requirements.txt" file *and* an "environment.yml" file in your repository, you will likely run into issues.
-The recommended option is to keep the *requirements.txt" file tracked on GitHub and the "environment.yml" file ignored (and unseen by Streamlit Cloud).
+The recommended option is to keep the *requirements.txt file tracked on GitHub and the "environment.yml" file ignored (and unseen by Streamlit Cloud).

-## Modularizing Code

-#### Scratchwork
+### Modules

-Consider creating a *scratch.ipynb* file for testing out code as you build your web app, and make sure to add it to your *.gitignore* file.
+Consider creating a *scratch.ipynb* file for testing out code as you build your web app, and add it to your *.gitignore* file.
+When you feel ready, divide your code into separate Python files, saved in modular folders.

-In JupyterLab (in the latest version of 3.x), it's also helpful to install an ipython kernel into your environment for easy notebook kernel selection:

-1. Activate the environment with `conda activate <myenv>`.
-2. Run `python -m ipykernel install --user --name <myenv> --display-name "<myenv>"`.
-This step sets up access to this environment from Jupyter Lab.
-   - See [the docs](https://ipython.readthedocs.io/en/stable/install/kernel_install.html) for more on ipykernel.

-#### Modules

-When you feel ready for it, consider dividing your code into separate Python files, saved in modular folders.
 For example, you'll notice in this repository, there is a *utils* folder.
 In that folder, we have a few Python files with code tested out in Jupyter first.
-Once it was determined the code worked in Jupyter, it was transferred into the separate Python file as functions or Python [classes](https://www.w3schools.com/python/python_classes.asp).
+Once it was determined the code worked in Jupyter, it was transferred into the separate Python file.

 This *utils* folder, [including the empty *\_\_init__.py* file](https://stackoverflow.com/a/48804718), creates a Python [package](https://docs.python.org/3/tutorial/modules.html#packages) of multiple modules.
-For instance, if you open a "scratch" notebook from the directory containing this folder, you'll find you can run code like `from utils.modeling import clean_data`.
-This keeps your notebook(s) clean, and it makes debugging much easier.
+If you open a notebook from the directory containing this folder, you'll find you can run code like `from utils.modeling import clean_data`.
+Using modules, and maybe the [autoreload](https://ipython.org/ipython-doc/3/config/extensions/autoreload.html) functionality in Jupyter, keeps your notebook(s) clean and it makes debugging much easier.

 ## Streamlit